-Statement Description Tags max-udp-size Sets the maximum EDNS UDP mes- sage size sent by named . query max-zone-ttl Specifies a maximum permissible time-to-live (TTL) value, in seconds. zone, query memstatistics Controls whether memory statistics are written to the file specified by memstatistics-file at exit. logging, server memstatistics-file Sets the pathname of the file where the server writes memory usage statistics on exit. logging message-compression Controls whether DNS name com- pression is used in responses to reg- ular queries. query min-cache-ttl Specifies the minimum time (in sec- onds) that the server caches ordinary (positive) answers. server min-ncache-ttl Specifies the minimum retention time (in seconds) for storage of neg- ative answers in the server's cache. server min-refresh-time Limits the zone refresh interval to no more often than the specified value, in seconds. transfer min-retry-time Limits the zone refresh retry interval to no more often than the specified value, in seconds. transfer min-table-size Sets the minimum size of the table used to track requests and rate-limit responses. query continues on next page
+Statement Description Tags max-transfer-time-out Specifies the number of minutes af- ter which outbound zone transfers are terminated. transfer max-udp-size Sets the maximum EDNS UDP mes- sage size sent by named . query max-zone-ttl Specifies a maximum permissible time-to-live (TTL) value, in seconds. zone, query memstatistics Controls whether memory statistics are written to the file specified by memstatistics-file at exit. server, logging memstatistics-file Sets the pathname of the file where the server writes memory usage statistics on exit. logging message-compression Controls whether DNS name com- pression is used in responses to reg- ular queries. query min-cache-ttl Specifies the minimum time (in sec- onds) that the server caches ordinary (positive) answers. server min-ncache-ttl Specifies the minimum retention time (in seconds) for storage of neg- ative answers in the server's cache. server min-refresh-time Limits the zone refresh interval to no more often than the specified value, in seconds. transfer min-retry-time Limits the zone refresh retry interval to no more often than the specified value, in seconds. transfer 1 continues on next nage